Stephen Bowen (American football)

-Stephen Alexander Bowen (born March 28, 1984) is a former American football defensive end in the National Football League for the Dallas Cowboys, Washington Redskins, and New York Jets.
-He played college football at Hofstra University.
+Stephen Alexander Bowen (born March 28, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys, Washington Redskins, and New York Jets.
+He played college football for the Hofstra Pride.

-Early years
+Early life

 Bowen first played pee-wee football for the Baldwin Bombers at the age of 7.
 From 8 to 10 he played for the Roosevelt Rough Riders then onto North Babylon, NY with his father as his coach for many of his years there.

 He attended Half Hollow Hills High School West, where he lettered in both football and basketball.
 In football, he was a two-way player at running back and linebacker.
 As a senior, he collected 235 rushing yards, four rushing touchdowns, 330 receiving yards, five receiving touchdowns and 97 tackles.

 In 2018, he was inducted into the Suffolk Sports Hall of Fame, in the American football category with the Class of 2018.